lbaehren/lofarsoft/src/pipeline/docs/source/framework/overview/index.rst

 Cluster Layout
 ==============

-The pipeline framework makes the assumption that it will run on a cluster comprised of a "head node" and a number of "compute nodes".
-The pipeline control logic runs on the head node, and may perform less compute-intensive jobs here.
-When required, jobs are dispatched over the network to the compute
-nodes: the head node may then wait and receive the results before continuing.
-Job definition and parameters may be pushed to the compute nodes directly from the head using :ref:`ipython-blurb`; however, for bandwidth and latency reasons, large data files should be written to and read from shared NFS mounts.
+The control recipe runs on the so called "head node".
+The head node acts as the coordination point for all pipeline activity.
+As and when required, the head can dispatch compute-intensive jobs to other nodes on a cluster.
+Various mechanisms are provided for queueing and dispatching jobs and collecting their results.

+Complex cluster layouts may be descibred by a "clusterdesc" file, as used by :ref:`distproc`.
+The framework understands these files natively, whether or not the distproc system itself is in use.